-The Wakefield Recovery and Wellbeing College has been developed in partnership with South West Yorkshire Partnership NHS Foundation Trust staff, volunteers, people with lived experiences of mental and physical ill health and with organisations across the Wakefield district and the surrounding areas.
-We would like to express our sincere thanks to the people in these partnerships, as without them and their support, the Wakefield Recovery and Wellbeing College would not be able to deliver the services that it does, and help people on their own recovery journey.
+The Wakefield Recovery and Wellbeing College and Wakefield Discovery College have been developed in partnership with South West Yorkshire Partnership NHS Foundation Trust staff, volunteers, people with lived experiences of mental and physical ill health and with organisations across the Wakefield district and the surrounding areas.
+We would like to express our sincere thanks to the people in these partnerships, as without them and their support, the Wakefield Recovery and Wellbeing College and Wakefield Discovery College would not be able to deliver the services that they do, and help people on their own recovery journey.

 The admiral nurses support families living with the effects of dementia across the Wakefield district.
 They focus on the needs of the family to better understand dementia and the progression of the condition.
 Admiral nurses provide support for carers, working in partnership with fellow services and agencies across the locality.